Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 Raff Windows VPS is designed for teams that need Windows Server without building the hosting stack themselves.
 A Raff Windows VM supports Windows Server 2019, 2022, and 2025, full administrator access, Remote Desktop, NVMe-backed storage, DDoS protection, backups, firewall controls, and migration support.

-For small teams, the practical advantage is not just that the VM runs Windows.
+For small teams and SMBs, the practical advantage is not just that the VM runs Windows.
 It is that the surrounding pieces are in the same place: compute, storage, backups, networking, firewall controls, support, and resizing.
 That matters when the server becomes part of daily business operations instead of a one-off technical experiment.

-Raff’s Windows positioning is especially relevant for teams running accounting software, remote desktops, MSSQL, IIS, PowerShell automation, or trading platforms.
+Raff’s Windows positioning is especially relevant for teams running accounting software, remote desktops, MSSQL, IIS, PowerShell automation, trading platforms, or Windows-only internal tools.
 Those workloads often need more than a cheap VPS.
-They need clear access, reliable storage, and someone who understands the difference between a basic RDP login and a properly planned multi-user environment.
+They need clear access, reliable storage, predictable cost, and someone who understands the difference between a basic administrative RDP login and a properly planned multi-user environment.

 If you are starting small, a lightweight Windows automation workload or single-user development server can begin on a modest plan.
 If you are hosting multiple RDP users, accounting files, or production SQL Server workloads, plan more RAM and treat backups as part of the cost, not an optional add-on.